bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gateaux.md

 ### Mathematical Profile (Excerpt):
 * Another very famous mathematician was born 222 years before Gateaux in the same small town, Abraham de Moivre, who had to leave for London where he spent all his outstanding scientific career.
 * Not much is known about René's parents.
-* His father Henri Eugène Gerasime was born in 1860.
-* The couple had two children; René was the elder, the second one, Georges was born four years later on 27 August 1893.
-* René's father died young, on 28 July 1905, aged 44.
 * We do not know precise details of the school career of René Gateaux.
 * On 24 February 1906, Gateaux signed a letter to the Ministry of Education to get permission to sit for the examination for admission to the École Normale Supérieure (science division) in 1906, though he had not attained the regular minimum age of 18 (he was to be 17 in May 1906).
 * In October 1907, Gateaux entered the École Normale Supérieure, which was in these years the very centre of intellectual life in France.
 * It is without noise that Gateaux's personality blossomed, following the way he judged to be the best possible, and his personality unceasingly and smoothly strengthened.
 * During his second year at the École Normale, Gateaux became a member of the Roman Catholic Church.
 * A strong Catholic group attended the École Normale in these days (let us only mention Pierre Poyet, one of Gateaux's comrades among the 1907 pupils, who took orders and became a Jesuit) and Gateaux had certainly the occasion to move in these circles.
-* This beautiful childish ingenuousness is what was most impressive in Gateaux and this is probably why he acceded so easily to a religious life.
 * In 1910, Gateaux passed the agrégation of mathematical sciences.
 * On July 8th , 1912 a ministerial decree appointed Gateaux as Professor of Mathematics at the Lycée of Bar-le-Duc, the main town of the département of Meuse, 250 km east of Paris, and not very distant from his native Vitry-le-François.
 * Nevertheless, before taking up this post, Gateaux had the boring but necessary task to fulfil his military obligations.